Fuwn/xp/README.md

 - MY7CJ-VQWBC-36JWH-6CJ37-TQVHC
 - XMCM6-DKYCQ-2BHQH-4PCHR-TBJCR

-**// What’s VOL and VLK //**
+# What's VOL and VLK?

-VOL (short for **V**olume Licensing for Organizations, AKA: VL), any Windows OS setup CD/DVD or image file with “VOL” word, that indicates it is one of the licensed Windows copies.
-And the most important point thing is – according to the regulations of VOL plans, VOL licensed products don’t need to activate at all.
+VOLs (short for **Vol**ume Licensing for Organizations, a.k.a., VL) are any Windows OS setup CD/DVD or image files containg the "VOL" accronym, indicating that it is one of the licensed Windows copies.
+According to the regulations of VOL plans, VOL licensed products don't need prior activation.

-VLK (short for **V**olume **L**icensing **K**ey) does refer to the product key required in the VOL edition’s deployment rather than the edition name.
-And it’s only suitable for VOL edition with the only effect – prove the product is legal, licensed under VOL.
+VLK (short for **V**olume **L**icensing **K**ey) refers to the product key required in the VOL edition's deployment rather than the edition name.
+These keys are only suitable for VOL editions, and with one effect–prove the product is legal and licensed under VOL.

-According to the license agreement, the product keys for retail edition of XP can only be used on one PC, but the ones for VOL edition can be supplied for more PCs to use.
-Second, there is another important difference, the retail edition of XP needs to activate, yet VOLs don’t have this concept totally.
-Last, VOL edition of XP doesn’t have the Home Edition, and its function is exactly the same with the Professional Edition.
+According to the license agreement, the product keys for the retail editions of XP can only be used on one PC, but the ones for VOL editions can be supplied for any number of PCs for use.
+Second, retail edition of XP need activation, while VOL editions don't implement this concept.
+Last, VOL editions of XP don't have a Home Edition, and their function is exactly the same as a Professional Edition.

-**// Prompts //**

-Before installing Windows XP, do not forget to record the serial numbers on a piece of paper or use your smartphone to shoot it down!